chhikara/Folder-Synchronisation/README.md

               / _ \ #  |
              |  #  |#  |   B-SD3 Security Droid
           LS |  #  |#  |      - Front View -

+Steps:
+1. Install dependencies
+$ pip install --upgrade google-api-python-client
+$ pip install watchdog

+2. Run python file in the folder which you want to synchronize your drones to.

+3. Run python file in the drone folder.